dreamer2008/dreamer2008.github.io/why-i-am-willing-to-germany/index.md

 # Why I'm willing to relocate to Germany

-## Two Major Reasons
+## Three Major Reasons

-Before the COVID-19 pandemic, like most Chinese people, I had never visited Germany or any other European country. **I was simply curious about Germany-its industrial products and culture**, I had a travel plan that was unfortunately disrupted by the pandemic.
+Before the COVID-19 pandemic, like most Chinese people, I had never visited Germany or any other European country.
+I had a travel plan that was unfortunately disrupted by the pandemic.

-So, why I'm willing to relocate to Germany.
-There are two major reasons.
+So, why I'm willing to relocate to Germany?
+There are three major reasons.

+* Curiosity about German industrial products and culture.
+Germany is renowned for "Made in Germany" products, e.g. cars.

-* **For a sustainable career**.
+* For a sustainable career.
 WLB(work-life balance) is not as common in China as it is in Germany, I don't think the working style in China is sustainable for employees.

-* **For freedom**.
+* For freedom.
 There is more freedom in Germany.

-Also, after a five-month stay in Germany between August 2023 and January 2024, **I am confident to say that I like living in Germany and I would love to relocate.**
+Also, after a five-month stay in Germany between August 2023 and January 2024, **I am pretty sure that I like living in Germany and I would love to relocate.**

 ### Workplace Culture